822kea/OSINT_on_Landlord/README.md

 ## 💻 How I Used OSINT to Investigate

-I remembered I’m a *cyber chick*—let’s dig deeper!
+I remembered I’m a *cyber chick*—so I dug a little deeper!
 Here’s what I did:

 1. **Checked the phone number area code:**
-   - Looked it up—it was for Alaska (not really, but that’s an example).
+   - Looked it up!
+It was for Alaska (not really, but that’s an example).

 2. **Searched for the LLC on official state records:**
-   - Simple Google search wasn’t enough, so I went to the state’s LLC lookup website.
+   - A simple Google search wasn’t enough, so I went to the state’s LLC lookup website.
    - Found the LLC, its creation date, and the registered owner’s name.

 3. **Verified the owner:**